leoukos/AnaLexSyn/README.md

 * Some build will not work
 * In that case you will need to edit the "y.tab.h" file
-* Change thetype definition of from "int" to "char*"
+* Change the type definition of from "int" to "char*"